 What Is an Online Predator?

-Before we talk about ways to protect your child from the dangers on the Internet, let’s clarify the cyber predator definition.
+Before we talk about ways to protect your child from the dangers of the Internet, let’s clarify the cyber predator definition.

 Online predators are mostly adults who seek kids vulnerable to sexual, emotional, or psychological abuse.
-They choose children who experience difficult emotional conditions or have problems inside of a family and befriend them.
+They choose children who experience difficult emotional conditions or problems inside a family and befriend them.